Zhao-Wenyuan/EarlyDiagnosis_CRC/README.md

 library(EarlyDiagCRC)
 data(example)
 data(model)
-Pred=EarlyDiag(data1)
-Eval=EarlyDiag_AUC(Tumor,Normal))
+Pred=EarlyDiag(data1)#This function is used to predict the input of unknown samples.
-biomakers()#The methylation probe markers used in the model and the corresponding gene information were displayed.
+Eval=EarlyDiag_AUC(Tumor,Normal,ROC=TRUE)#This function is used to test the known labels of the input of samples. biomakers()#The methylation probe markers used in the model and the corresponding gene information were displayed.
 ```
 The example is two DNA methylation probes("cg07146119","cg06848185") data values (β value) of CRC sample from TCGA M450K data.
 # Data input
-Tumor or Normal, a dataframe with methylation probes beta values where columns are samples and rows are probes IDs.This data set is used to test the known labels of the input of samples.Data sets need to be divided into two groups: Tumor and Normal.
+Tumor or Normal, a dataframe with methylation probes beta values where columns are samples and rows are probes IDs.

-data1, a dataframe with methylation probes beta values  where columns are samples and rows are probes IDs.This data set is used to predict the input of unknown samples.It doesn't need the original label of the sample.

 # Citation
 Please use the following citation:
 ```